Sjwilhelms/BootChamp/README.md

 BOOTCHAMP is a forum for jr software developers to share projects, inspirational stories, cautionary tales, and candid advice.
 Though BOOTCHAMP reflects UX norms established by social media it takes more after blogs and forums.
 It took a three week sprint to establish scope, devise and prioritise user stories, and deliver the MVP.

 Said MVP is a web application where users can share experiences starting out in software development by way of putting posts to a forum.
 A user can view a list of posts on the home page, and can click on each post to view more detail.
 Signed in users can create, edit and delete posts.
 Signed in users can comment on posts, and edit and delete those comments.
 Each registered user gets a profile with their post and comment history which they can update, but not delete.
+Bootstrap toasts notify users of changes made and Django all-auth handles user registration securely.

 ### TECH STACK